The future of the ground transportation industry

 For providers, we are launching AI driven insights on their content performance across our global channels.
 We are also utilising our partnership with Mobacar to provide a next generation content management system with API connectivity and a natural language processing capability, to provide eCommerce, mobile-ready content for Travelport-connected car-rental companies.

-Mike Webster, CEO & Founder of Mobacar, said: “With Travelport we are pioneering new technology to easily expand the breath and quality of content available to travel retailers by expanding connectivity to global mobility providers.
+Mike Webster, CEO & Founder of Mobacar, said: “With Travelport we are pioneering new technology to easily expand the breadth and quality of content available to travel retailers by expanding connectivity to global mobility providers.
 We use our expertise in AI and machine learning to optimize the search and travel choice for Travelport’s customers.”

 For our customers we are using AI to provide relevant content optimised based on an understanding of customer needs to drive improved commercial performance and customer experience.
 The evidence of this success can be seen in how Mobacar has successfully rolled out AI across other players in Travel as the first company in the industry to embed Artificial Intelligence into mobility.